scorestack/scorestack/docs/deployment/medium.md

 cd scorestack/deployment/medium/gcp
 ```

-Next, in a new file named `terraform.tfvars`, provide values for the five unset variables defined in `variables.tf`.
+Next, in a new file named `terraform.tfvars`, provide values for the four unset variables defined in `variables.tf`.
 Here is a brief description of the required variables:

 - `project`: The GCP project ID to which Scorestack will be deployed
 - `credentials_file`: The path to the GCP credentials file - see the [GCP provider reference](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#credentials) for more information